-The ITE Secondary Education, Kahalewaiho‘ona‘auao Program at the University of Hawai‘i at Mānoa is grounded in our deep passion and commitment to creating an equitable and socially just society.
+The STE Secondary Education, Kahalewaiho‘ona‘auao Program at the University of Hawai‘i at Mānoa is grounded in our deep passion and commitment to creating an equitable and socially just society.
 We offer a transformative learning experience that prepares educators to develop deep wisdom for teaching rooted in place and community action as a foundation for sparking students’ wonder and imagination about how to live in the world.
 We prepare teachers who contribute to crafting schools and designing learning experiences that inspire and provide students with opportunities to develop agency to create a peaceful, democratic society.

 Kahalewaihoʻonaʻauao is a place of learning where pedagogy is developed and teaching practices are refined.
 The metaphor of wai, fresh water, is used throughout the secondary program as a symbol of life and growth.
 Kahalewaihoʻonaʻauao honors our host culture as a symbol where life giving waters of knowledge flow forth.
 These waters of educational teachings and learning foster a sense of self in the field of education with our teacher candidates.